Methylphenidate (By mouth)

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have epilepsy, eye or vision problems, heart disease, heart rhythm problems, high blood pressure, or thyroid problems.
-Tell your doctor if you have a history of seizures, heart attack, stroke, depression or mental illness (such as bipolar disorder, mania, or psychosis), or drug or alcohol problems.
-Also tell your doctor if you or anyone in your family has tried to commit suicide or talked about suicide.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have epilepsy, eye or vision problems, heart disease, heart rhythm problems, high blood pressure, or thyroid problems.
+Tell your doctor if you have a history of seizures, heart attack, stroke, depression or mental illness, drug or alcohol problems, or if a family member has tried to commit suicide.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Chest pain that may spread to your arms, jaw, back, or neck, trouble breathing, nausea, unusual sweating

 - Erection of the penis that is painful or lasts longer than 4 hours